 What conclusion can be drawn from this?

-You have only one health.
+You only have one health.

 Video: “Moles - spots of fate”

-Why moles turn black, and what to do about it
+Why moles turn black and what to do about it

-If the mole changes
+If a mole changes

 Causes of darkening